caido/documentation/src/reference/configuration/listening_address.md

 #### Edit the proxy bypass rules:

-Implicitly, localhost is included as a proxy bypass address within the list of hosts used by your system/browser/extension.
+Implicitly, localhost may be included as a proxy bypass address within the list of hosts used by your system/browser/extension.
 This can be overwritten by supplying `<-loopback>` (_the `-` character inverts the rule_).

 - Launch Chrome via the terminal using `google-chrome --proxy-server=127.0.0.1:8080 --proxy-bypass-list="<-loopback>"`.
 If you customized the listening address/port of Caido - replace the values in the command to match.
 Click [here](https://chromium.googlesource.com/chromium/src/+/HEAD/net/docs/proxy.md#Overriding-the-implicit-bypass-rules) for more information.
 - If you are using the FoxyProxy browser extension: select `Options` and add `<-loopback>` to the `Global Exclude` list.